Inside Purdue Engineering: Engineering Academic Boot Camp

 Reynolds already been accepted into the College and, with a nudge from her mom, came to West Lafayette’s campus early in the summer of 2021 to participate in the Engineering Academic Boot Camp.
 The intention of the program is to ease the transition from a community-friendly high school environment to a global classroom where students may not see others that look like them.
 In 2020, out of approximately 2,500 incoming first-year engineering students, only 23 identified as African American.
 Easing the cultural shock while also creating a sense of belonging for historically underrepresented students is established by creating a sense of community early and simulating the rigor of the first semester in Purdue Engineering.

-The boot camp accomplishes its goal by crunching a semester’s worth of work into five weeks, offering simulation courses in two of the most difficult first-year classes and, starting with Reynolds’ cohort, nine credit hours in other courses.
+The boot camp, open to all FYE students, accomplishes its goal by crunching a semester’s worth of work into five weeks, offering simulation courses in two of the most difficult first-year classes and, starting with Reynolds’ cohort, nine credit hours in other courses.

 Reynolds felt the impact of it all immediately.